compuphase/partcl/README.md

 ## Features

-* Small, plain C99 code (although now twice as long as the ~600 lines of the original)
+* Small, plain C99 code (although now over twice as long than the ~600 lines of the original)
 * No external dependencies
 * Good test coverage
 * Can be extended with custom Tcl commands